Unia Leszno

-Unia Leszno are a motorcycle speedway team established in 1938 and based in Leszno, Poland.
+Unia Leszno are a motorcycle speedway team established on 8 May 1938 and based in Leszno, Poland.
 The team's home track is at the Stadion Alfreda Smoczyka.
-They compete in the Ekstraliga (the highest division) and have won the Team Speedway Polish Championship 18 times. including from the 2017 to 2020.
+They compete in the Ekstraliga (the highest division) and are Poland's most accomplished team, winning 18 Team Speedway Polish Championships (as of 2022).

 History

 1949 to 1962

 The club competed in the inaugural 1948 Polish speedway season, under the name of LKM Leszno and won the silver medal.
 The following year they captured the gold medal during the 1949 Polish speedway season and Leszno rider Alfred Smoczyk won the Polish Individual Speedway Championship.
 The team dominated the Championship during the following period and won six successive league titles from 1949 to 1954.
 The club later won bronze medals in 1958 and 1962.

 1963 to 1978

 The 1960s were a much quieter time for the club as Rybnik dominated Polish speedway.
 Although Henryk Żyto won the 1963 Polish Individual Speedway Championship, the club were relegated in 1964.
 They won the Polish Speedway First League in 1966 but failed to gain promotion based on the two year system at the time.
 They finally gained promotion in 1972 and began to compete again by the mid-70s.
 The team contained riders such as Zdzisław Dobrucki and Bernard Jąder who would win three Polish titles between them.
 Two bronze medals in 1975 and 1976 and one silver medal in 1977 ensued.